Google is greedy and taking a bigger piece of the search pie!

 I know that you see these all the time when you search in Google, and I bet just like everyone else when you see a featured snippet you’ve found the info you were looking for and you didn’t even click on any of the links on the page.
 So no traffic for you!

-In 20017, Google is showing these snippets in more than 32% of queries and that’s expected to increase dramatically.
+In 20017, Google was showing these snippets in more than 32% of queries and that’s expected to increase dramatically.

 By obtaining position zero on Google page one, you rank above the #1 organic listing.
 The real estate given to featured snippets is a large area of the page.
 They dominate the results page, giving you and your brand maximum, above the fold, exposure, without paying for Google Ads.
 All great things aside, it is essential to understand that getting a Google Featured Snippet can be like hunting for Bigfoot.
 You may get your content featured one day, but the next, it could simply be back to position three or four.